General Family Therapy

 This course is designed to provide clinically relevant background information, theory, and therapeutic models and interventions for a wide variety of presenting clinical problems relevant to children.
 Course material will address family therapy practice and be related conceptually to theory.
 Specific methods of therapy with children and facilitating parental and family involvement will be discussed.
 Facilitating child involvement in the therapeutic process for families will be addressed as well.

 Couples and Sex Therapy

 This course will address several models of couple and sex therapy.
 Within each model there will be a focus on assessment of couples’ dynamics, goal setting, and potential interventions.
 Specific attention will be given to the development of a personal theory of working with couples based on a foundation of existing models.

 At Northcentral University, we pride ourselves in being completely transparent when it comes to tuition and fees.
-We have adopted an all-inclusive tuition model that gives you the cost of your Post-Baccalaureate Certificate in Marriage and Family Therapy tuition and fees in one flat program rate*.
-The only additional cost above your post-baccalaureate certificate program rate is books.
-Learn more about the NCU’s post-baccalaureate certificate costs below:
+If a cost is not included in our Cost Per Course Tuition Rate, we let you know up front.
+Currently, the only additional cost above your program rate* is books.
+Learn more about NCU School of Marriage and Family Science's post-baccalaureate certificate costs below:

 - Average book cost per course: $110

 - Application Fee: $0